The Trump Administration Is Giving 10-Year-Old Girls Pregnancy Tests

 Last week, Department of Homeland Security Secretary Kirstjen Nielsen, speaking at the Aspen Security Forum, said the agency gives pregnancy tests to girls as young as 10 in its custody.

 "We give a pregnancy test at DHS to every girl over 10, to provide for their medical care.
 That is how dangerous the journey is," she said.
-Women and girls who cross the border into the U.S. with the help of smugglers are at a high risk for sexual assault, and according to Nielsen this is one of the ways the agency tries to protect them.
+Women and girls who cross the border into the US with the help of smugglers are at a high risk of sexual assault, and according to Nielsen this is one of the ways the agency tries to protect them.

 Advertisement